 In Colombia and Venezuela, arepas are eaten daily.
 They can be topped or filled with meat, cheese, fish, tomatoes, avocado, egg or chocolate.
-Arepas are a street food, a Colombian fast food.
-And they are literally everywhere.
+Arepas are a street food, a Colombian fast food, and are found literally everywhere.

 Arepa making instruments have been found in archeological sites throughout the country.
-The Spanish, unimpressed with arepas, were the first to bring wheat to Colombia and taught the people how to make bread.
+While the Spanish introduced American corn to Europe, they were the first to bring wheat to the Americas.
+Unimpressed with arepas they taught the locals how to make bread.
 Today bakeries or panaderias can be found throughout the country.
-Colombians love their breads today, arepas have remained the number one starch to accompany every meal.
+Colombians love their breads and pastries.
+Still, arepas have remained the traditional starch to accompany every meal.

 From course milled corn meal Italians make polenta and North Americans make corn bread, porridge and grits.
 From the corn flour Mexicans make tortillas and tamales and Salvadorians make corn tortillas called pupusas.

 Due to a long experience with corn meal it’s not surprising that Americans have developed numerous uses for it.
 Whole dried field corn can be ground into coarse, medium or fine textures.
 From milled corn meal Italians make polenta, North Americans make corn bread, porridge and grits.
 And from corn flour Mexicans make tortillas and tamales.
 Salvadorians make corn tortillas called pupusas.

 Every meal in Colombia comes with arepas – plain and simple.
 For the uninitiated, arepas will prove to be an acquired taste.
 If no one told you you’ll be eating a lot of arepas in Colombia – I’m telling you now.